 - Perception: Does the community see the issue as a problem?
 Do the different parts of a community agree on the definition of the problem?

 In addition to gathering information about the magnitude of the problem and its potential causes, a needs assessment also attempts to gather information about how a community might be able to best address the problem.
 What tools already exist in the community and how might they be used to address the issue?
 What additional tools are needed to address the problem?
 Who should to be included in a collaboration to address the problem?

-Exploring about how a community perceives the problem is, therefore, often very important.
+Exploring how a community perceives the problem is, therefore, often very important.
 The SPF process emphasizes the need for the community as a whole to engage in the systematic assessment process.
 This means bringing together researchers, policymakers, program providers, and community members to collaborate together in order to gather information about the problem.
-In this way a community can develop a shared definition of the problem, a unified understanding of the important factors that impact the problem, and can then develop a comprehensive plan to address the problem as a team.
+By doing such, a community can develop a shared definition of the problem, a unified understanding of the important factors that impact the problem, and can then develop a comprehensive plan to address the problem as a team.

 - Berkowitz, B. (2013).
 Chapter 3.
 Section 5: Analyzing Community Problems.
 Retrieved from The Community Tool Box: http://ctb.ku.edu/en/tablecontents/section_1017.htm